-There’s a lot of Myths when it comes to men’s sexuality.
-And oftentimes we believe on some of them.
+There’s a lot of myths when it comes to men’s sexuality.
+And oftentimes we believe in some of them.
 Whether your belief comes from experience or hearsay, I can say there’s a little chance that it is true.
-Do you think men always want to have more than one woman in his life?
+Do you think men always want to have more than one woman in their life?
 Do you think they want more sex than women?
 Do you think they started their sexual peak during their younger years?

 It’s time we set things straight!
 Here’s the truth behind five common men’s sexuality myths.

 Men’s Sexuality Myth #1: They Are Having More Sex Than Women

 Most surveys suggest that men think about sex more than women.
 However, most surveys also suggest that single women are having more sex than single men.
 In fact, single women are more likely to have sex within any given year than the average bachelor.
 There is also evidence that men are more likely to lie while taking sex surveys.